doctoraction/doctoraction.github.io/go.md

 `go install` does ?

+# Code organisations

+A *package* is a collection of source files in the same directory that are compiled together.
+Functions, types, variables, and constants defined in one source file are visible to all other source files within the same package.

+A *module* is a collection of packages that are released together.
+A file named go.mod at the root declares the module path: the import path prefix for all packages within the module.
+The module contains the packages in the directory containing its go.mod file as well as subdirectories of that directory, up to the next subdirectory containing another go.mod file (if any).
+A Go repository typically contains only one module, located at the root of the repository.

 # Exported names

 In Go, a name is exported if it begins with a capital letter.
 For example, Pizza is an exported name, as is Pi, which is exported from the math package.